 Generous aid that disrupts stereotypes

-“Many of our students find us through online research and their families have never thought about sending their students to boarding school.
-I'm having conversations with families saying, ‘This was unexpected and my student really wants to do it.
-And you've seen this passion and you've seen this potential.
-You've offered them admission.
-But now we've got to figure out if we can make it work financially.’”
+“Many of our students find us through online research and their families have never even thought about sending their students to boarding school,” he says.
+“I'm talking with families who say, ‘This was unexpected, but my student really wants to do it.
+You can see their potential, and you've offered them admission.
+Now we've got to figure out if we can make it work financially.’”

 Generous aid allows Interlochen to admit a pool of talented young artists, with a wide variety of backgrounds and life experiences.
-“Here, there are people from all different walks of life,” Carson adds.

 A financial advantage in college admissions